- Add Rating Stars to your Saleforce Lead and Contact layouts

 Salesforce is always the master database when it comes to lead owner or contact owner.
 If you have the same prospect record in Pardot (based on email address) in two or more Pardot accounts, ownership will default to the owner designated in Salesforce.
-If this user does not exist in one or more of the accounts, the prospect (in Pardot) will be reassigned to the connector user (the user whose credentials are used to validate the CRM connector).
+For any Pardot account where the prospect’s assigned user is not mapped to the record owner in Salesforce, the prospect will sync, but display as Unassigned in Pardot.
 Pardot will never reassign a lead or contact that already has an owner designated in Salesforce

 Conflicts in Field Values